ShivaKumar8037/ICU-Mortality-Prediction/README.md

 # ICU-Mortality-Prediction
-"During my undergraduate studies, I undertook a project focused on predicting mortality rates in the ICU using an Artificial Neural Network (ANN).
+During my undergraduate studies, I undertook a project focused on predicting mortality rates in the ICU using an Artificial Neural Network (ANN).